 The Wisdom Literature of Hebrew Scripture consists of Job, Psalms, Proverbs, Ecclesiastes, and the Song of Songs.

 The Prophets include the Major Prophets - Isaiah, the Books of Jeremiah and Lamentations, Ezekiel, and Daniel; and the Prophets of the Book of the Twelve, which include Hosea, Joel, Amos, Obadiah, Jonah, Micah, Nahum, Habakkuk, Zephaniah, Haggai, Zechariah, and Malachi.

 The Hebrew canon for Judaism developed through the ages, and recognized 10 books less than the Greek Septuagint.
 The Masoretic Text of Galilee developed from the eighth through tenth century AD reflected the traditional canon of Hebrew Scripture.

-St. Jerome translated both Old and New Testaments into Latin; he completed the translation of the New Testament into Latin in 384, and the Old Testament in 405.
+Commissioned by Pope Damasus, St. Jerome translated both the Old and New Testaments into Latin, the New Testament into Latin in 384, and the Old Testament in 405.
 St. Jerome translated from both Greek and Hebrew manuscripts of the Old Testament and noted the difference between the larger canon of the Greek Septuagint and the shorter Hebrew canon, and called those books comprising the difference the "hidden or secret books," or the Apocrypha.
 To support the traditional use of the Greek Septuagint as the source of the Christian Old Testament, St. Augustine and the Synod of Carthage in 397 AD preserved seven books of the Apocrypha in the OT Canon, known as the deuterocanonical books: the Books of Tobias (Tobit), Sirach, First and Second Maccabees, Judith, Wisdom, and Baruch, as well as the Greek portions of Esther, and Daniel which includes the Prayer of the Three Young Men, the saga of Susanna, and Bel and the Dragon.
 St. Jerome included these for a total of 46 Books in his Latin Old Testament.
 The Latin Vulgate Bible served as the standard Bible for Western civilization for over 1000 years.

 In summary, modern Christianity reflects the lack of uniformity found in the canon of the Old Testament, for Catholics and Eastern Orthodox continue to refer to the Greek Septuagint as Old Testament while Protestants chose the Masoretic Hebrew text.
 See the Canon of the Old Testament for a more complete discussion.